AMSC22-23/LatticeBoltzmannMethod-Fonnesu-Grassi-Guffanti/README.md

-# LLALBM, A Ligthweight, Lightspeed and Adaptable LBM implementation.
+# LLALBM, A Lightweight, Lightspeed and Adaptable LBM implementation.
 In this repository we present __LLALBM__, a templated and header only C++ library implementing the Lattice Boltzmann Method for computational fluid dynamics

 <blockquote style="color: red;">